docarray/docarray/docs/user_guide/storing/index_weaviate.md

 To perform a vector similarity search, follow the below syntax.

-This will perform a vector similarity search for the vector [1, 2] and return the first 2 results:
+This will perform a vector similarity search for the vector [1, 2] and return the first two results:

 ```python
 q = store.build_query().find([1, 2]).limit(2).build()